TECHNICAL TRAINING & CERTIFICATION PROGRAM

 4. Registered Professional Engineers, engineering graduates, and geology graduates from accredited institutions will be exempt from the training requirement in the areas they have had instruction.
 In order to obtain certification for any technical level, these persons must pass all applicable tests for the level of certification they wish to obtain.
 All certificates issued in accordance with these requirements will be subject to the same regulations concerning expiration, recertification, etc., as applies to certificates obtained via training and examinations.

-Out-of-state technicians will be issued certifications when the following criteria are met:
+5. Technicians will be issued certifications by reciprocity when the following criteria are met:

-1.†† The applicant must be certified in another state or shall have received equivalent training, if the state does not have a certification program, in each level of certification they are requesting.
+a.
+The applicant must be certified in another state or certification program determined equivalent by the Program Director or someone designated by the Program Director, in each level of certification they are requesting.

-Upon successfully completing the requirements for certification, the Program Director will issue a certificate and a pocket certification card.
-This certification is not transferable.
+Upon successfully completing the requirements for certification, the Program Director will issue a pocket certification card.
+The certification is not transferable.
 A certification shall be valid for five years.

 A certification shall be valid through December 31st of the fifth year.
 A 90-day grace period will be allowed.
 If the individual has not renewed their certification within the 90-day grace period, they are automatically decertified.
 The individual may obtain certification by taking the examination for the level of certification they are requesting.
 If the individual does not take the examination within one year after their certification(s) expire, i.e., 12/31/expiration year, they must retake all applicable schooling and pass the examinations.
 If an applicant becomes decertified in any level of certification and that certification is a prerequisite for other levels of certification the applicant will also be decertified in those related levels of certification.